winitzki/CocoaJoin/README.md

 Reactions involving the same input molecules always have to be defined together in a single join definition.
 For example, consider the following two reactions,

-	consume a(x), b(y) => ...
+	consume a(x) & b(y) => ...
-	consume b(y), c(z) => ...
+	consume b(y) & c(z) => ...

 Both reactions have the molecule `b` as an input molecule, so we need to define these reactions together with declaring the new molecule names `a`, `b`, `c`.

-	consume a(x), b(y) => inject b(x+y)
+	consume a(x) & b(y) => inject b(x+y)
-	consume c(x), d(y) => inject a(x-y)
+	consume c(x) & d(y) => inject a(x-y)

 These two reactions do not have a common input molecule.
 For this reason, we do not necessarily have to define them together in a single join definition.
 However, note that the first reaction defines the name `a` for the molecule that is used in the second reaction.
 For this reason, the second reaction needs to be defined _after_ the first one, and the definition of the second reaction must be made within a scope where the name `a` is still visible.

 Once a join definition is made that involves some new molecules as inputs, the "chemistry" of the new molecules is set in stone - no further reactions can be added to the same input molecules.
 In other words, reactions and molecule names are defined _statically_.

 In join calculus, the molecule names (`a`, `b`, etc.) are syntactically function names and play the role of "injectors" for molecules.
 By writing `a(2)`, the programmer performs an injection of the molecule `a` with value `2` into the soup.
-The construction `a(2)` is, in fact, _not_ a value in the program, because it represents the "fully constructed molecule" that exists only within the "chemical soup".
-On the other hand, the molecule name `a` is a local value in the program, it can be given as an argument to a function, stored in an array, and so on.
+The operator `inject a(2)` does not return any value (or, formally, you can say it returns an _empty_ value).
+So, by itself, the construction `a(2)` is _not_ a value accessible in the program, but rather it represents the "fully constructed molecule" that exists only within the "chemical soup".
+On the other hand, the molecule name `a` is a local (and immutable) value in the program, it can be given as an argument to a function, stored in an array, and so on.

 It is important to realize that molecule names are _local_ values in join calculus.
 These values are created whenever a new reaction is defined that uses these names as input molecules.
 For this reason, it is possible to encapsulate reactions safely within a local scope (say, within the scope of a function).
-The reactions defined for these molecules are encapsulated within the local scope and are not visible outside that scope.
+The new molecule names and the reactions defined for these molecules are all encapsulated within the local scope and are not visible outside that scope.
 The outside scope cannot modify these reactions or directly access all the molecules defined inside.
 If some of these new molecules are needed outside the local scope, their names must be returned to the outer scope, say as return values of the function.
 The outer scope will then be able only to _inject_ these new molecules into the soup, but not define any new reactions for them.
 There is an example of this functionality below.

 Synchronous molecules
 ---------------------